I’m running to make Cleveland work better—for everyone. That means safer streets, more housing options, and city services that serve us all.

 Across the Near West Side, more and more families are struggling to find a place to live: folks just starting their careers, growing families putting down roots, and longtime neighbors who built these communities.
 More housing options will ease the pressures that have driven up rents and property taxes.
 As a resident raising a family here and the former co-chair of my block club, I know how much the strength of our neighborhoods depends on the ability of people to build a life here: to move in, to stay, to grow.

 That’s why, as your councilmember, I’ll fight for an all-of-the-above housing strategy—yes to market-rate, but also yes to affordable and public housing.
 Yes to using public land to build more homes, and yes to putting vacant properties and short-term rentals back into the mainstream housing market.
+Yes to more housing—and yes to strong fair housing laws and tenant protections.

 If we want to preserve the diversity and vitality that define our community, we need to ensure that all members of our community can call our neighborhoods their home—regardless of background, family size, or income level.